tjol/ckdl/doc/ckdl-api.rst

 Parser Objects
 ^^^^^^^^^^^^^^

-You can create a parser either for a document that you have available as a UTF-8 string
+You can create a parser either for a document that you have in the form of a UTF-8 string

 .. c:function:: kdl_parser *kdl_create_string_parser(kdl_str doc, kdl_parse_option opt)